JackFurby/GuessWhich/README.md

 ### Create the database

-*These parameters may need changeing if this will be accessable over the internet*
+*These parameters may need changing if this will be accessible over the internet*

 ```shell
 sudo postgresql-setup initdb